A paraeducator may attain the Advanced Paraeducator Certificate (APC) once they have completed the General Paraeducator Certificate.

-- Paraeducators may become eligible for an Advanced Paraeducator Certificate by completing 75 clock hours in the duties of an advanced paraeducator and/or completing Professional Growth Plans (PGPs).
+Paraeducators may become eligible for an APC by completing an additional 75 clock hours of professional development in the duties of an advanced paraeducator.

 The certificate expires after five years, and it is not a prerequisite for a paraeducator working in any program.

 - supporting specialized instruction;

 - acting as a short-term emergency substitute teacher*.

 * School district must consult with the paraeducator and apply for the emergency substitute certificate as required in chapter 181-79A WAC.

 Paraeducator Standards for the Advanced Paraeducator Certificate